Why some heaps support constant-amortized-time decrease-key operations, and others do not: The pure heap model

-\item \opDc\ is executed by disconnecting from its parent the node containing the key to be decreased (if it is not a root), decreasing the key, and then placing it as the leftmost root in the forest of heaps.
-The cost is defined to be 1.

-\item A \opEm\ operation is performed by first executing a sequence of pointer-based suboperations which are fully described below in \S\ref{suboperations}.
+An algorithm in the pure heap model implements the priority queue operations as follows: \shortfull{}{\begin{itemize\shortfull{*}{}}} \shortfull{}\item \opIns\ operations are executed\shortfull{ at unit cost}{} by adding the new item as a new leftmost heap. \shortfull{}{The cost is defined to be 1.} \shortfull{}\item \opDc\ is executed\shortfull{ at unit cost}{} by disconnecting from its parent the node containing the key to be decreased (if it is not a root), decreasing the key, and then placing it as the leftmost root in the forest of heaps. \shortfull{}{The cost is defined to be 1.} \shortfull{}\item A \opEm\ operation is performed by first executing a sequence of pointer-based suboperations which are fully described below in \S\jref{suboperations}.
 After executing the suboperations, the forest is required to be monoarboral (i.e.~have only one heap).
 Thus, the root of this single tree has as its key the minimum key in $\theset$.
 This node is then removed, the key value is returned, and its children become the new roots of the forest.
-The cost is the number of sub-operations performed. \end{itemize} Note that some data structures are not presented exactly in the framework as described above but can be easily put into this mode by being lazy.
+The cost is the number of suboperations performed. \shortfull{}{\end{itemize\shortfull{*}{}}}

+Note that some data structures are not presented exactly in the framework as described above but can be easily put into this mode by being lazy.
 For example, in a pairing heap, the normal presentations of \opIns\ and \opDc\ cause an immediate pairing with the single existing root.
-However, such pairings can easily be deferred until the next \opEm, thus putting the resulting structure in our pure-heap framework.
-For a more elaborate example of transforming a heap into one based on pairings, see \cite{DBLP:conf/wae/Fredman99}.
+However, such pairings can easily be deferred until the next \opEm, thus putting the resulting structure in our pure-heap framework. \begin{fullonly} For a more elaborate example of transforming a heap into one based on pairings, see \cite{DBLP:conf/wae/Fredman99}. \end{fullonly}